 - A business owner who has an employee who is absolutely essential to business operations, and should something happen to them, it would be a significant cost to hire and train someone new.

-- A grandparent who finds that they are ineligible to open a new life insurance policy, so they buy one on their child or grandchild instead.
+- A grandparent who finds that they are ineligible to open a new life insurance policy, so they buy whole life insurance on their child or grandchild instead.

 Who Does Not Need Life Insurance?